RosenthalMark/test-suite-modernization-demo/README.md

 ## The Bigger Picture

-This repo is a small demonstration of something I'm building called the Rosetta Stone, part of GhostOps Terminal.
+This repo is a small demonstration of something I'm building called the VOIDx, part of GhostOps Terminal.
 The concept: instead of manually rewriting legacy test suites, automate the translation.
 Read the existing test logic, understand the intent, output clean modern equivalents without losing the business logic your QA team